bitcointranscripts/bitcointranscripts/bitcoin-magazine/upgrading-bitcoin-s-consensus-engine-bitcoin-kernel-explained-w-core-dev.md

 Speaker 0: 00:25:41

 I couldn't agree more.
-Thanks for sitting down and talking, Senator, and I hope you all enjoyed.
+Thanks for sitting down and talking, Sedited, and I hope you all enjoyed.

 Speaker 1: 00:25:49